NarcolepticK/libctru-cecd/README.md

 Requires existing devkitPro install

-This aims to fill in the missing service code, and enable CECTool to function.
+This aims to fill in the missing service code, and enable [CECTool](https://github.com/NarcolepticK/CECTool) to function.

-When it is more complete it should be added into libctru, but in the meantime this will work.
+When it is more complete it should be added into libctru, but in the meantime this will do.

-## CECD:u Functions
+### CECD:u Functions
 - Open
 - Read
 - ReadMessage